Hester Swift, June 2020

 Publications of the Permanent Court of International Justice.
 Series A./B., Judgments

 Permanent Court of International Justice.
 Series C, Pleadings, Oral Statements and Documents

-The International Criminal Court (ICC) was established in 2002 and delivered its first judgment in March 2012.
+The International Criminal Court (ICC): established in 2002, gave its first judgment in March 2012.
 The ICC website provides transcripts and other court documents, for both ongoing and concluded cases.
 WorldLII has ICC procedural decisions and transcripts up to 2010.
 Summaries of selected ICC decisions appear in The Annotated Digest of the International Criminal Court, edited by Cyril Laucci (Martinus Nijhoff, 2007- ); IALS subscribes to this series.
 A large collection of ICC cases is available in the International Criminal Law module of ORIL (see IALS Law Databases page), while selected ICC cases are found in ILR and ILM (outlined above).

 Outlines of ongoing proceedings are included in the ICC's annual reports to the UN, entitled Report of the International Criminal Court: Note by the Secretary-General.
 These reports are available on the ICC website and in the UN Official Document System.